 - Congrats, you have changed the front brakes.

 Keeping your brakes up to the manufactures specifications ensures that you can stop quickly and efficiently when you need to.
-It is important when you do change them that you use quality parts like the ones the manufacture recommends.
-Using cheap after-market parts can mean your vehicle doesn’t perform like it should.
+It is important when you do change them that you use quality parts.
+Shop OEM Tundra parts here.